Landau levels in curved space realized in strained graphene: Deriving the Dirac Hamiltonian from the tight-binding model

 where $t_n(\vec x)$ is the space dependent tunneling parameter, $\psi_A^\dagger(\mathbf{R}_i)$ is the operator that creates an electron at position $\mathbf{R}_i$ of sub-lattice $A$ and $\psi_B(\mathbf{R}_i+\mathbf{l}_n)$ is the operator that annihilates an electron at position $\mathbf{R}_i+\mathbf{l}_n$ of sub-lattice $B$. $\mathbf{l}_n$ are vectors from an $A$ site to its nearest neighbours, $\mathbf{l}_1=a(\frac{\sqrt{3}}{2},\frac{1}{2})$, $\mathbf{l}_2=a(-\frac{\sqrt{3}}{2},\frac{1}{2})$ and $\mathbf{l}_3=a(0,-1)$.

 We Fourier transform the Hamiltonian \eqref{eq:TB0} and expand for momenta close to the Dirac point $\mK=(\frac{4\pi}{3\sqrt{3}a},0)$.
+We note that there has been some controversy in the literature about whether to expand the Hamiltonian about the unshifted Dirac point $\mK$ (as we do here) or about a shifted Dirac point, defined as the point in $k$-space where the Hamiltonian vanishes \cite{Zubkov:2015}.
+However, following through the expansion around the shifted $\mK$ point in the formalism, in Appendix \ref{sec:A_K_pt} one encounters divergences when attempting to Fourier transform back to real space, showing that this expansion is inconsistent.
+See Appendix \ref{sec:A_K_pt} for details.

-We expand to linear order in the momenta and to all orders in the strain for now.
+We expand to linear order in the momenta while keeping the full hoppings $t_n(\vec x)$ which might have an arbitrary strain dependence for now.
 Going back to position space, we can rewrite the Hamiltonian as

 with $v_F=\frac{3 t_0}{2 a}$ and the space dependent Fermi velocity is

 and the artificial gauge field due to the strain is given by

 and $\psi (\x)$ is a Dirac spinor with the spinor index corresponding to the sub-lattice index